-In Vastu Shastra, the door and window positions are important because they let in the air, light and energy into the rooms of the house.
+In Vastu Shastra, the door and window positions are important because they not only let in the air, light and energy into the rooms of the house, but also provide protection against negative energies around.
 If they are in the right positions, then there is a positive flow of air, light and energy from the outside to the inside and from room to room, thus enhancing the health and the lives of the inmates and creating a feeling of contentment and happiness.

-For the Main door – However, for the Main door it is advisable to follow the rules explained below.
+For the Main door – it is advisable to follow the rules explained below.
 The Reason – Every time you enter your house you activate a presiding energy in relationship to the mandala of the house at that point.
 A door must be precisely located in order to activate the beneficial energy.

 To figure out where to place a main door, imagine that you are standing outside the house, facing the front of the house.
 Divide the front facade of the house into two parts with an imaginary, middle, vertical line.
 The door should be placed towards the centre, either in the left or the right half, depending on the direction the house faces.